why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 - Health insurance paid by the university for the most typical graduate employee (i.e., single individual in their late 20s/early 30s) is comparable with plans offered on the open market (we found that a comparable zero-deductible plan for a single individual in their late 20s/early 30s living in Eugene offered through Kaiser Permanente + Healthcare.gov was $418/month, but the plan does not offer vision nor dental benefits, which would likely bump up premiums by another $80 or so, and would then match the GTFF healthcare plan price);
 - The health insurance premiums for graduate employees paid by the university are historically among the lowest of all employee groups on a per-employee basis;

-And, of course, we pay embarassingly low salaries compared to industry.
+And, of course, we pay embarrassingly low salaries compared to industry.

 - Graduate employees hold bachelor’s and master’s degrees in computer science, a closely related field, or otherwise have backgrounds which have prepared them for graduate study in the field of computing;
 - The United States Bureau of Labor Statistics reports that 2020 median annual salary for software developers with a bachelor’s degree was $110,140, and, for computer research scientists with master’s degrees, $126,830, thus creating a compelling financial reason for graduate employees at all graduate levels of computer science to eschew academic study for far more lucrative jobs elsewhere;